86challenge/rules/rules.typ

 #boxed[
   === Free Modifications
+  - Any cat-back exhaust
+  - Any drop-in replacement air filter for OE intake
+  - #highlight[Any pump gasoline (including blending high-octane pump gasoline)]
+  - Any radiator, oil cooler, oil catch can, oil pan baffle, and/or modified sump
+  - #highlight[Any transmission cooling or diff cooling system]
+  - Gen. 2 charcoal airbox filter removal
   - Removal of intake resonators
-  - Any drop-in replacement air filter for OEM intake
-  - Gen. 2 charcoal airbox filter removal
-  - Aftermarket radiator, oil cooler, oil catch can, oil pan baffle, and/or modified sump
-  - #highlight[Any transmission cooling or diff cooling system]
-  - Any cat-back exhaust
-  - #highlight[Any pump gasoline (including blending high-octane pump gasoline)] ]
+]

 #aside[Take points for EACH applicable row:]